dsuare1/elasticsearch-data/README.md

 `/usr/local/bin/elasticsearch`

-To fire up a new `elasticsearch` instance, copy and paste that into your terminal and press enter
+To fire up a new `elasticsearch` instance, copy and paste that into your terminal and press enter.

 _Alternatively, you can add an `alias` to your shell terminal; I use `zsh` terminal and I have the following `alias` defined in my `~/.zshrc` config file:_
 ```bash